p0nce/life-idioms/articles/Why I avoid Jai and CLAP.md

 _- [Odin language](https://odin-lang.org/) doesn't have this problem._

-_- [Resolve](https://www.blackmagicdesign.com/products/davinciresolve) is an amazing software that has well-deserved hype, however it's not the aggressive style of hype.
-Sometimes the hype is well-deserved, but in many cases the style and effectiveness of people that push something should inform you.
-In its domain Resolve is not yet the dominating choice._
+_- [Resolve](https://www.blackmagicdesign.com/products/davinciresolve) is an amazing software that has well-deserved hype, one that you can check for yourself._